testfairy/testfairy-flutter/README.md

 ### How to update native SDKs?
 This is done automatically for Android.

-If you need to update the native iOS SDK used by your current integration, run `pod install` in your *ios* directory.
+If you need to update the native iOS SDK used by your current integration, run `pod repo update; pod install` in your *ios* directory.

 ### Troubleshoot
 1. **I see `Undefined symbols for architecture` error during compilation.**